Loud Places

-"Loud Places" is a song by English electronic music producer Jamie xx, with featured vocals from Romy Madley Croft of the xx.
-It was released as a single on 27 March 2015.
+"Loud Places" is a song by English electronic music producer Jamie xx, with featured vocals from Romy Madley Croft, his bandmate in the xx.
+It is the eighth track on Jamie xx's album In Colour and was released as one of its singles on 27 March 2015.
 A music video for the song was released on the same day through YouTube.
 The song peaked at number 55 on the French Singles Chart and number 62 on the UK Singles Chart.

 Composition

 Tracks from In Colour spans across different years in Smith's life, with "Gosh" and "Loud Places" representing where he was at the moment.
 The chorus sampled American jazz drummer Idris Muhammad's 1977 song "Could Heaven Ever Be like This".
 This use of sample was said by Thump's Angus Harrison as "particularly poignant" when Muhammad's death was less than a year before.

 Release

 On 25 March 2015, Smith premiered "Gosh" and "Loud Places" on Annie Mac's BBC Radio 1 show.